Every shirt is a travelogue waiting to be written...

 The Krakow tour has grown into one of the most popular cycling holidays on offer as customers who have cycled in more familiar places such as Austria and Germany look to cycle somewhere different the following year, yet in ultimately familiar European surroundings.
 The focus of the cycle tour is around Zakopane, the well-known Polish resort that is popular with skiers in winter but then changes into summer hotspot with walkers, mountaineering enthusiasts and cyclists all enjoying the surrounding Tatra National Park.
 Prices are much cheaper in Poland compared to Western Europe without compromising on quality and overall experiences.

 I remember the Dunajec cycle tour through the Pieniny mountain range well as it was a clear, bright, yet cold day.
-I was riding with Maciej, the owner of the local cycle operator and as we passed the famous 981 metre high ‘Three Crowns’ peaks, the temperature dropped dramatically and my feet started to freeze.
+I was riding with Maciej, the owner of the local cycle operator and as we passed the famous 981 metres high ‘Three Crowns’ peaks, the temperature dropped dramatically and my feet started to freeze.
 Bear in mind, it was November and I could hardly pedal due to the numbness.

 The gorge cycle route was also covered in shade and as the sun went down behind the mountains, the temperature dropped even further.
 Whilst at a cafe stop for sausage soup and bread, I had to ask the owner if they had any plastic bags to cover my feet to keep out of the cold.
 She didn’t have any nor really understood my request and I had to battle on to the next hotel.
 It was only when we arrived at the indoor pool in the hotel at the touristy, yet out of season spa town of Szcawnica that I warmed up and saved my toes!